 Late 1700s->1800s in Europe; 1820s-1860s in early USA.

 Politics, Economics: rise of common-man democracy, Industrial Revolution, urbanization; nationalism or national identity becomes greater than regional or local identity.

-Epistemology or method of thinking: Reason + imagination, feeling, intuition, passion, emotion; personalized spiritual yearnings, transcendence of here and now (beyond logic or the here-and-now)
+Epistemology or method of thinking: Reason + imagination, feeling, intuition, passion, emotion; personalized spiritual yearnings, transcendence of here and now (beyond empiricism or the limits of the here-and-now)